Parkland CARES strives to feed and serve every member of our community affected by and suffering from hunger.

 Parkland CARES Food Pantry - Executive Director

 Katrina is the Executive Director of the Parkland CARES.
 Food Pantry.
 Her desire to help those in need goes back to her early days spent working with the Make-A-Wish Foundation.
-She has been married to her high school sweetheart, Rich, and has two children who attend schools in the Parkland School District.
+She is married to her high school sweetheart, Rich, and has two children who attend schools in the Parkland School District.
 She is a member of the Lehigh Valley Chamber of Commerce and the Rotary Club of Allentown West.
 Katrina is proud to be the Co-Founder of Parkland CARES and is dedicated to fighting hunger in her community.

 Josh Early Candies - Owner/Manager